 Involvement & Recognition

 Christopher was called to the New York State Bar in 1994 and the bar of Ontario in 1997.
-He is a member of the Canadian, American, and New York State Bar Associations.
+He has been a member of the Canadian, American, and New York State Bar Associations.

-He is Member of the London Court of International Arbitration.
-He is also a Member of the ADR Institute of Canada and holds its Q.Arb accreditation for domestic arbitrations.
+He has previously been a member of the London Court of International Arbitration.
+He has also been a member of the ADR Institute of Canada and held its Q.Arb. accreditation for domestic arbitrations.

 Christopher is available to assist in arbitrations either as an arbitrator or as counsel in arbitral proceedings.